MetaMask/metamask-extension/ui/components/component-library/sensitive-text/README.md

 </SensitiveText>
 ```

-This will render a Text component with asterisks instead of the actual text when `isHidden` is true, and the original text when `isHidden` is false.
-The number of asterisks is determined by the `length` prop.
+This will render a Text component with dots instead of the actual text when `isHidden` is true, and the original text when `isHidden` is false.
+The number of dots is determined by the `length` prop.

 ## Behavior

-- When `isHidden` is `true`, the component will display asterisks instead of the actual text.
+- When `isHidden` is `true`, the component will display dots instead of the actual text.
-- The number of asterisks displayed is determined by the `length` prop.
+- The number of dots displayed is determined by the `length` prop.
 - If an invalid `length` is provided, the component will fall back to `SensitiveTextLength.Short` and log a warning.
 - Custom length values can be provided as strings, e.g., "15".
 - The component forwards refs to the underlying Text component.